48 hours in Byron Bay: The ultimate 2-day itinerary

 Morning – Cafe culture and market finds

 First on your to-do list should be grabbing some coffee and/or breakfast in town and getting your bearings.
-Byron is famous for its culinary delights, and while the price tags are right up there with Sydney, you can expect to find some pretty delicious and original fare, including plenty of vegan and gluten free options.
+Byron is famous for its culinary delights, and while some of the more up-market cafes can be pricey, you can expect to find some pretty delicious and unique fare for all budgets, including plenty of vegan and gluten free options.
 The Hum on Bay St is a favourite spot facing the beach.

 Stopping off at one of Byron's most popular cafes – Image: Destination NSW

-If the day of the week aligns, consider one of the monthly regional markets full of eclectic goods.
-Brunswick Heads Markets and Mullumbimby Community Market are on the 1st and 3rd Saturdays of the month respectively, and on Sundays, Byron Bay Markets (1st Sunday as well as 3rd in Dec/Jan), Uki Buttery Bazaar (3rd Sunday), Bangalow Markets or Nimbin Markets (Both 4th Sunday) are all terrific, unique and eclectic places to browse and shop a day away.
+If it's the weekend, check out one of the region's monthly markets where you can shop for eclectic locally made goods.
+Brunswick Heads Markets and Mullumbimby Community Market are on the 1st and 3rd Saturdays of the month respectively, and on Sundays, Byron Bay Markets (1st Sunday as well as 3rd in Dec/Jan), Uki Buttery Bazaar (3rd Sunday), Bangalow Market or Nimbin Markets (Both 4th Sunday) are all terrific places to browse and shop a day away.

 Afternoon – Beaches and lighthouses